Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Arris C250 V2 is an excellent entry-level or mid-level drone capable of sustained flight time and is accident-resistant thanks to the durable carbon fiber material it’s constructed from.
 And if you really want an incredible experience, pair it with a pair of FPV goggles!

 The drone comes constructed with high-quality fiberglass and carbon fiber composite in an H-style frame.
 This is similar to the Crazypony Sonicmodell Flywing drone.
 In other words, it’s built to take damage without breaking if the user accidentally crashes the drone.
-The drone also weighs a good five pounds making it pretty chunky and durable against the wind.
+The drone also weighs a good five pounds, making it chunky and durable against the wind.
 If you want something lighter, try the ImmersionRC Vortex 180.

 The FPV camera on the stone isn’t spectacular, to be quite honest with you.
 It sports a Foxeer XAT700M FPV camera with 1000 TVL.
 But in terms of resolution, you’re only getting 480P.
 Try the Holy Stone HS200 for a better camera.
-While you may be thinking that a high-quality camera isn’t necessary because it’s a racing drone, remember that you still need to see where you’re going, clearly, through a video transmission.
+While you may be thinking that a high-quality camera isn’t necessary because it’s a racing drone, remember that you still need to clearly see where you’re going through a video transmission.
 Do you want to look at the only 8K folding drone in the world?
 Click our Autel EVO II review.
 But, for a 4K drone, you’ll need to read our Autel Robotics EVO drone review.